 When bystanders defend victims of bullying, they feel empowered and better about themselves, and their beliefs in their “social self-efficacy” were negatively associated with passive behavior from bystanders – i.e. if students believe they can make a difference, they’re more likely to act, according to an NIH study by Thornberg et al, 2012.

 Students who experience bullying report that allying and supportive actions from their peers (such as spending time with the student, talking to him/her, helping him/her get away, or giving advice) were the most helpful actions from bystanders, researchers Davis & Nixon found in 2010.

 They also found that students who experience bullying are more likely to find peer actions helpful than actions by educators or their own.

 What can you do about bullying?

-- Children, teens and even adults need to know that telling someone is not tattling.
-It’s important to tell someone: If you are bullied or see someone being bullied, ask a teacher, parent, the principal, or even a friend for help in stopping the bully.
+- Children, teens, and even adults need to know that telling someone is not tattling.
+It’s important to tell someone: If you are bullied or see someone being bullied, ask a teacher, parent, principal, or even a friend for help in stopping the bully.

 - Don’t ignore it: It’s been found that the worst thing to do when faced with a bully is to ignore the problem.

 - Don’t shame or blame the victim, minimize the bullying behavior, or tell the victim to just ignore the bullying.

 - Help them tell someone about the bullying.

 - Distract them to get their mind off it.